Rudolph Zallinger: The Age of Reptiles (1947)

-Perhaps Zallinger's most well-known piece of art, The Age of Reptiles is a 110 ft wide by 16 ft tall mural, occupying the full length of the east wall of the Yale Peabody Museum’s Great Hall.
-It was painted from 1943 to 1947, with the help of a 6-month crash course in animal and plant life of the distant past and comparative anatomy with Yale's professors.
+Perhaps Zallinger's most well-known piece of art, The Age of Reptiles is a 110 ft wide by 16 ft tall mural, occupying the full length of the east wall of the Yale Peabody Museum's Great Hall.
+It was painted from 1943 to 1947, with the help of a six-month crash course in animal and plant life of the distant past and comparative anatomy with Yale's professors.
 Such professors include Carl Owen Dunbar (the Director of the Peabody Museum at Yale University, 1942–1959), Richard Swann Lull, G. Edward Lewis, and George Wieland.
 It features a timeline of 350 million years of animal and plant evolution, showing the rise and fall of dinosaurs as the rulers of Earth.
 Zallinger used trees to divide it into the various periods of geologic time, as the chronology moves from right to left.
-This was later reversed when used in the Life Magazine to go from left to right in 1952.
+This was later reversed when used in Life magazine to go from left to right in 1952.

 The museum's Great Hall had the fossil reconstructions of various dinosaurs, including that of an Apatosaurus with an incorrect skull.
 However, the wall looked too empty for oceanographer and director of the Peabody Museum of Natural History (1938–1942), Albert Eide Parr.
-He wanted to make a series of small paintings on the East wall, depicting what those skeletons would have looked like.
+He wanted to make a series of small paintings on the east wall, depicting what those skeletons would have looked like.
 In 1941, Parr decided to put the task to Zallinger, a student at Yale University at the time who had been painting marine algae for him.
 Lewis York, an art professor at the School of Fine Arts, also suggested that Zallinger would be up to the task.
 Along with this, his wife is quoted as saying:"We were in the art school, and he'd done some drawings of seaweed for Albert Parr, head of the Peabody Museum of Natural History.
-When Parr was looking for a design to put on the wall, an art professor told him to use the guy who did his seaweed."In 1942, Zallinger was hired to do this work, but he proposed to do a large-scale mural, rather than small individual painting, yielding a panoramic timeline.
+When Parr was looking for a design to put on the wall, an art professor told him to use the guy who did his seaweed."In 1942, Zallinger was hired to do this work, but he proposed to do a large-scale mural, rather than small individual paintings, yielding a panoramic timeline.
 He spent 6 months doing research, then created a sketch nearly 7 ft long, quite similar to the finished result.
 He then coloured it and added details, which took him nearly a year, and used egg tempera.
 In 1943, he began his drawing of the mural, using charcoal.
 He painted it using the fresco-secco technique, most often used in the 15th century.
-The underpainting was finished in 1944, and the mural finally completed in June 1947.
+The underpainting was finished in 1944, and the mural was finally completed in June 1947.
 A portion of the mural appeared on a United States postage stamp in 1970.